commercelayer/commercelayer-js-dropin/README.md

 ### Custom checkout, customer accounts, and more

-We developed an open source [checkout application](https://github.com/commercelayer/commercelayer-checkout).
-It can be used as is or as a reference in case you need to develop a custom checkout experience through the API, to fully match your branding requirements or your clients' ones.
+We developed an open-source [checkout application](https://github.com/commercelayer/commercelayer-checkout).
+It can be used as-is or as a reference, if you need to develop a custom checkout experience through the API to match your branding requirements or your clients' ones fully.

-Another common feature that you may want to build is a customer account area, where they can manage their order history, wallet (i.e. saved payment methods), address book and returns.
+Another common feature that you may want to build is a customer account area, where they can manage their order history, wallet (i.e., saved payment methods), address book, and returns.

 The next versions of Commerce Layer JS Drop-in will be enhanced to provide all those features with equal ease.
 In the meantime, please explore the official [API reference](https://docs.commercelayer.io/api/) for all the available endpoints and resources.